xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

      }
     }

 This does not compile, because we don't have a `drawOn(CoreCanvas c)` method in our `Trail` class, and moreover we don't have a `drawLine(...)` method in our `CoreCanvas` interface.
-We fix both compilation errors, and we find we have *discovered* one method that our `CoreCanvas` must contain.
+We fix both compilation errors, and we find we have *discovered* one method that `CoreCanvas` must contain.

 A> The `drawLine` method of the Android `Canvas` class has one more parameter: `drawLine(float startX, float startY, float stopX, float stopY, Paint paint)`.
 It has a Paint parameter.
 We still haven't reasoned about the color and texture of the lines we will draw on the screen, so we must assume that any implementation of `CoreCanvas` will use a default `Paint`.
 This is good: our `CoreCanvas` is a gread deal simpler to use than the Android `Canvas`.
 It only offers the features that we need.